-Jack Ericksenis Vice President of Federal Relations for BlueCross BlueShield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering nearly 105 million people – one-in-three of all Americans.
+Jack Ericksenis Vice President of Federal Relations for BlueCross BlueShield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering more than 106 million people – one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.3 million-member Federal Employee Program (FEP).

 Ericksen oversees representation of the Association's policy positions to members of Congress and other officials.
 He is responsible for leading all of the federal lobbying staff in developing and executing strategies on federal legislative issues.